jgphpc/ISC25/slides/src/defs/defs.md

 - Ascent does slightly less

-- Catalyst is at the proof-of-concept level, but there is one specific solution at CSCS...
+- Catalyst is at the [proof-of-concept level](https://www.kitware.com/catalyst2-gpu-resident-workflows/)

+    - A hardware-tuned solution at CSCS has been validated with the CUDA Summer School exercises

 ---
 layout: section
 ---

-## Going further beyond the topics presented in the paper
----
+# Going further: the special case of NVIDIA Grace-Hopper

 ---

 ### Device-resident support: the special case of NVIDIA Grace-Hopper

 <div class="flex justify-center">